 Department 9 - Honorable Scott N. Freeman

 Chief Judge Freeman graduated from Ithaca College, Ithaca, New York, with a degree in Politics and a minor in Economics.
 Thereafter, he received his Juris Doctorate from Southwestern University School of Law, Los Angeles, California.
-Chief Judge Freeman has been a resident of Northern Nevada since 1979.
+Chief Judge Freeman has been a resident of Northern Nevada for over 40 years.

 Chief Judge Freeman commenced his law career in 1984, working with attorney David R. Houston.
 In 1986, the firm became known as "Houston and Freeman," until 1994, when Chief Judge Freeman commenced a solo law practice emphasizing the representation of individuals accused of crime.
 His private law practice included extensive civil and criminal trial, appellate and administrative law experience.

 Chief Judge Freeman is most proud of his work in the community.
-He is a member of the Rotary Club of Reno Sunrise.
+He has been a member of the Rotary Club of Reno Sunrise.
 He was a member of the Board of Trustees for the Children's Cabinet from 1999 to 2014.
-In 2003, he was appointed Chairman of the Board of Trustees for the Children's Cabinet.
-He was also active with the international Special Olympics.
-From 1999 to the present, he has been the Director of Security for the Reno Tahoe Open annual PGA Tour event at the Montreux Golf and Country Club.
-From 2002 to 2014, he has been a Lieutenant of the Washoe County Sheriff's Honorary Deputies Association.
-As of 2014, he has been active with the Reno Rodeo Association.
+He was also active with the International Special Olympics.
+From 1999 to the present, he has been the Director of Security for the Barracuda Golf Championship, an annual PGA Golf Tour event.
+As of 2014, he has been an active member of the Reno Rodeo Association.

-Chief Judge Freeman formerly co-hosted the weekly television show Lawyers, Guns & Money on KRNV TV, an NBC Network affiliate, with an interview format of notable personalities in the legal, cultural and charitable communities.
+Prior to his appointment to the bench in 2012, Chief Judge Freeman co-hosted a weekly television show Lawyers, Guns & Money on KRNV TV, an NBC Network affiliate, with an interview format of notable personalities in the legal, cultural and charitable communities.

 As Chief Judge, he will promote public trust in an independent, transparent, and efficient judiciary.
 Chief Judge Freeman is especially focused on ensuring the District Court provides an excellent service in a safe and secure environment.

-Chief Judge Freeman enjoys spending time with his two children, playing recreational ice hockey and long distance bicycle riding.
+Chief Judge Freeman enjoys spending time with his two young adult children, skiing during the winter and long distance bicycle riding in the summer.